Skip to content

 Caching reads

-Add per-call caching to any read operation via the builder.
-See Caching for full details.
+Add per-call caching to any read by chaining a cache method on the builder.
+See Caching for the full guide.

 csharp